What is the purpose of motion on the web

 Great animations have a purpose

-The move forward is to take only functional experiences and make them rich functional experiences.
-Inbuing them with a power to touch hearts with their stories.
+What I want to create then is rich functional experiences.
+Inbuing them with a power to touch hearts and inspire delight.

 The web is a medium of storytelling, let's embrace that once again.